 Accessibility in e-commerce also avoids legal trouble.
 Under the ADA, an e-commerce site can be considered a public place, which means brands could face lawsuits for not being accessible.

 Over 14,000 digital accessibility lawsuits were filed from 2017 to 2022.
 E-commerce sites are often targeted.
-Lawsuits can cost a lot, including legal fees and settlements.
+Lawsuits can be costly, including legal fees and settlements.
+As e-commerce continues to grow globally, legal rules are evolving.
+The European Accessibility Act (EAA) mandates that digital products be accessible.
+Brands must comply by June 2025 or face fines.

-What Does Accessibility in E-commerce Mean in Practice?
+What Does Accessibility in E-Commerce Mean in Practice?

 Perceivable